Creating a custom PSP

 publicInputsare whatever constraints you want to be public (e.g. timeslot to check against).

 LightTransaction lets you define what data should be stored in the UTXO.
-The rest is what we do.

 Feel free to adapt the PSP to your liking.

 The nuances of building the client are based on your specific use case.
 We recommend you use the default template client as a starting point!
 It shows you how to call the relevant user methods, such as

 Once you're done implementing the client, you're ready to build and deploy your PSP!

 We're continuously working to make your experience building Private Solana Programs as easy as possible.
 We'd love to hear your feedback.
 Join other Light users and the core devs in our Discord and reach out!